 “Over the next 12 months, we want to engage with as many people as possible about the history and work of the Fire Brigades Union.
 We are extremely proud of our legacy.
 By the end of this year, we hope you will be too.”

 OUR CENTENARY YEAR

-Heat and Struggle – For the past six months, documentary film makers In Focus Productions have been researching the history of the union, interviewing key participants and exploring how the Fire Brigades Union has influenced and developed the UK fire and rescue service.
-The resulting documentary Heat and Struggle, narrated by Royle Family actor Sue Johnson, will be screened at events around the country throughout this centenary year.
+The Firefighters' Story – For the past six months, documentary film makers In Focus Productions have been researching the history of the union, interviewing key participants and exploring how the Fire Brigades Union has influenced and developed the UK fire and rescue service.
+The resulting documentary The Firefighters' Story: 100 years of the Fire Brigades Union, narrated by Royle Family actor Sue Johnson, will be screened at events around the country throughout this centenary year.

 Firefighters 100 website – Later this year, a historical extension will be added on to the national Fire Brigades Union website that will explore the union’s history.
 An interactive timeline will allow you to sift seamlessly through the union’s key moments.
 Here, we’ll reveal just how much the fire service has changed in 100 years and the union’s role in this.
 We’ll also tell the stories of some of the most devastating fires and how these outcomes impacted on public safety and on fire safety legislation.

 Travelling exhibition – Join us as we travel across the UK with our live exhibition for an unforgettable and immersive walk through the union’s history.
 Whether you’ve worked in the fire service for 30 years or even if you couldn’t tell the difference between an aerial ladder platform and breathing apparatus entry board, this accessible exhibit is an event you won’t want to miss.